geode-sdk/docs/handbook/vol1/chap1_5.md

 Using DevTools, you can find the name of any layer.
 Just navigate to the layer whose name you want to figure out in-game, open up DevTools, and look at the node tree!

-> :info: DevTools also comes with many other utilities, such as moving nodes in the scene around.
-However, this tutorial is not about DevTools, so you will have to look at its (**currently non-existent**) documentation for that ;)
+> :information_source: DevTools also comes with many other utilities, such as moving nodes in the scene around.
+However, this tutorial is not about DevTools, so you will have to look at its (currently non-existent) documentation for that ;)

 So now we know that the main menu is called `MenuLayer`, but so what?
 How can we actually modify it?
 For that, see [Chapter 1.6: Modifying Layers](/handbook/vol1/chap1_6.md)